JulioLoayzaM/CroissantBot/docs/getting_started/bot.rst

 *  :envvar:`DISCORD_TOKEN`: the bot's token.
 Check the section :ref:`getting_started/bot:creating the bot` to know how to get it.

 *  :envvar:`BOT_PREFIX`: the bot's prefix, which is the character used before a command to invoke the bot.
-It's set to ``!`` by default, but you can change it.
+   It's set to ``!`` by default, but you can change it; just make sure it doesn't interfere with the prefix of other bots you use.

 *  The log files: